Emizy/fitness-club-manager-api/README.md

 ## Brief description scenarios

-We’ve found the need to develop a basic system to manage invoices and track our users as they checkin to our fitness clubs.
+To develop a basic system to manage invoices and track our users as they check-in to fitness clubs.

 ## PROJECT DIRECTORY OUTLINE